Pedro-Bernardo/CTF-Writeups/README.md

 ![alt text](nononode.png)

 Here we can confirm that we are only allowed to store the 15 bytes the program asks for, so no overflows in this part.
-However, we can see a call to the goodbye function which, I assume, is where the programs asks for our initials and says good bye.
+However, we can see a call to the goodbye function which, I assume, is where the programs asks for our initials and says goodbye.

 ![alt text](goodbye_overflow.png)